Why getting a tattoo hurts — the science behind inking

 Banks also recounts how the girl wailed and writhed but two women held her down, occasionally beating her, for more than an hour until the tattoo was complete.

-With each prick of the needle, dye gets injected into the skin, and the body’s immune system responds by deploying white cells called macrophages to deal with the threat.
-Some of the ink gets lost this way, but most don’t — dead macrophages and the ink they didn’t consume is fixed in skin cells named fibroblasts and remains visible through the thin layers of tissue that cover them.
+With each prick of the needle, the dye gets injected into the skin, and the body’s immune system responds by deploying white cells called macrophages to deal with the threat.
+Some of the ink gets lost this way, but most don’t — dead macrophages and the ink they didn’t consume is fixed in skin cells named fibroblasts and remain visible through the thin layers of tissue that cover them.

 But we know we can get a scratch and not feel any pain or cut our fingers on paper without so much as a blink.
 So why is tattooing so notoriously painful?
 Well, it’s all because of where the pigment needs to go to make a tattoo permanent.
 Let’s look at your skin’s structure to find out why.

 The skin is the largest and one of the most complex organs in (on?) the body, serving as the soft outer layer of vertebrates; it’s there to protect and delimitate the juicy, fragile “inside” of the organism from the harsh outside.